What is an ABO incompatibility reaction?

 The four main blood types are A, B, AB, and O. If you’re type A, your red blood cells have proteins attached to them known as A antigens.
 Type B blood cells carry B antigens.
 Type AB blood has both A and B antigens, and type O blood has neither A nor B antigens.

-Normally, your immune system will produce antibodies against any blood antigens you do not have in your own blood.
-That means type A people create antibodies against B antigens, and a transfusion of type B or AB blood would lead to an ABO incompatibility reaction.
-In other words, if you received B or AB blood, your immune system would attack the new blood cells and destroy them.
+Your immune system will produce antibodies against any blood antigens you don’t have in your own blood.
+That means people with type A blood create antibodies against B antigens.
+A person with type A blood receiving a transfusion of type B or AB blood would have an ABO incompatibility reaction.
+In an ABO incompatibility reaction, your immune system attacks the new blood cells and destroys them.

 - correctly labeling stored samples

 - double-checking the blood type of both patients and blood packs before each transfusion

 During an ABO incompatibility reaction, the red blood cells inside your circulatory system break down.
 Blood clotting may occur throughout your body, shutting off the blood supply to vital organs or causing a stroke.
 Too much blood clotting can use up clotting factors and leave you at risk of excessive bleeding.